 At Phillips Exeter Academy he once served as advisor to the Middle East Society and to the Muslim Student Association (MSA).
 During the 1990s war in the former Yugoslavia, Azzi initiated a project that brought 85 students from Bosnia-Herzegovina to live with American families, empowering them to continue their education until it was safe to return home.

-Today, Azzi is a columnist whose work appears (almost) weekly in three New Hampshire newspapers – The Concord Monitor, Foster’s Daily Democrat (Dover), and The Portsmouth Herald – where he attempts to contextualize, for an “Outside-the-Beltway” audience, Islam and the Middle East by speaking in the voice of The Other.
+Today, Azzi is a columnist whose work appears (almost) weekly in The Concord Monitor, Foster’s Daily Democrat (Dover), and The Portsmouth Herald – where he attempts to contextualize, for an “Outside-the-Beltway” audience, Islam and the Middle East by speaking in the voice of The Other.
 “People don’t know what they don’t know,” Azzi tells his audience.
 “I want to open up new perspectives for my readers – especially for those who don’t often agree with me – and expose them to points-of-view I believe are important and which they might not have previously considered.”

 Azzi is frequently invited to speak to schools, libraries and civic and religious groups; invitations he welcomes in order to encourage tolerance, understanding and interfaith dialogue and he remains available to mentor students and teachers of issues related to the Middle East and Islam.

-One popular program is an event almost totally devoted to “Ask a Muslim Anything,” where Azzi welcomes questions on Islam, on being Muslim, on issues related to terrorism and on the geopolitics of the Middle East as he has experienced and understands them.
+One popular program is an event devoted to “Ask a Muslim Anything,” where Azzi welcomes questions on Islam, on being Muslim, on issues related to terrorism and on the geopolitics of the Middle East as he has experienced and understands them.
 Nothing is off the table – each program lasts approximately two hours!

 He is also a regular participant in several interfaith dialogue groups that meet on a regular basis in New Hampshire and Massachusetts.
 He often consults on education and political issues as they relate to Islam and the Middle East.